Deep in My Heart (1999 film)

-Deep in My Heart is a 1999 American drama television film directed by Anita W. Addison, based on a true story.
+Deep in My Heart is a 1999 American drama television film directed by Anita W. Addison.
 It stars Anne Bancroft and Lynn Whitfield.
-Bancroft received a Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie for her role.
+It is based on a true story.
+The film was broadcast on CBS on February 14, 1999.
+Bancroft received a Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie for her role at the 51st Primetime Emmy Awards.

 Plot

 In Boston in the early 1960s, Geraldine Cummins was walking home alone from the movies when she was jumped and raped by a black man.
 Stunned, she returned home to her husband Bob, stating she had been raped.
 Sometime later, she finds she is pregnant.
 She keeps the baby for a few reasons: she is Catholic and she harbors a small hope that it could be her husband's baby.
 As the baby is a black girl, she fears the social isolation she would receive and what people would think of her.
 She is heartbroken, but decides to give up her daughter.
 She names her newborn daughter Barbara Anne Cummins and gives her to foster mother Corrine Burrel, a black woman in Roxbury.

 Seven years later, Barbara is a happy little girl.
-A few months later, a social worker comes into their home and informs Corrine that Barbara will be adopted by Annalise and Paul, white people living in Wisconsin.
+A few months later, social worker Mrs. Marsdon comes into their home and informs Corrine that Barbara will be adopted by Annalise and Paul Jurgenson, white people living in Wisconsin.
 Corrine seeks legal action, looking to adopt Barbara for herself, but as she is divorced with no job and many children, she is turned down.

 Annalise becomes worried about Barbara's very detached nature and suggests to Paul they move to a suburban neighborhood where Barbara could be around other black kids.
 Paul is angry that they have to change everything for a child he did not want, but agrees, only to leave them after moving.
 Barbara has once again receded into herself after the neighborhood children make fun of her for being black with a white mother.
 Over the years until she is 16, she is alone without her mother or friends.
-At 16 she meets Don, a football-playing choirboy.
+At 16 she meets Don Williams, a football-playing choirboy.
 She falls in love with him and ultimately gets pregnant.